Michael Tarchaniota Marullus: Life

 Due to the Ottoman expansion in the 1460s, he fled with his parents to the Republic of Ragusa, where he spent his earliest years.
-From there, the family traveled further to Italy.
+From there, the family travelled further to Italy.
 He was educated in Italy, in Ancona, and also perhaps in Venice and Padua.
 Marullus travelled from city to city as a composer of Latin poetry and an ardent advocate of a crusade against the Ottoman Turks.
 In the 1470s, he fought as a common Stratioti against Turks in the Crimea.
 In order to liberate his subjugated homeland from domination he was willing to take up arms himself and allied with the king of France when he planned to go on a crusade.
-In Italy he served under the cavalry captain Nicholas Rolla, a Lacedemonian.
+In Italy, he served under the cavalry captain Nicholas Rolla, a Lacedemonian.

 Through his poetry, Marullus got in contact with many influential people of his time, including popes, kings and members of the Medici family.
 In Florence in 1494, he married the learned Alessandra Scala (1475–1506), daughter of Bartolomeo Scala.
 On 10 April 1500, after visiting with the humanist Raffaello Maffei in Volterra, he was riding in full armour to join the armed forces against Cesare Borgia when he drowned with his horse in the river Cecina near Volterra.

 The only substantial biography of Marullus is by Carol Kidwell.
-In Marullus, Soldier Poet of the Renaissance (London, 1989), she reveals the life of a soldier poet who roamed exotic lands, composed poems at the borders of the Black Sea, and participated in a military campaign of Vlad the Impaler (the inspiration for Dracula).
+In Marullus, Soldier Poet of the Renaissance (London, 1989), she reveals the life of a soldier-poet who roamed exotic lands, composed poems at the borders of the Black Sea, and participated in a military campaign of Vlad the Impaler (the inspiration for Dracula).
 Yet Kidwell is not sensitive to the manipulative moves in Marullus's "autobiographical" poems.
 These, and their implications, have been explored in more detail by Karl Enenkel in his chapter on the poet (see Die Erfindung des Menschen: Die Autobiographik des frühneuzeitlichen Humanismus von Petrarca bis Lipsius (Berlin, 2008), pp. 368–428).
 Enenkel argues that it is improbable that Marullus was born in Constantinople.
 On the contrary, he suggests that the poet was born after the city fell to the Sultan in 1453.
 The French poet Pierre de Ronsard (1524–1585) considered Marullus as one of his teachers and dedicated an epitaph to him.